 If you need a place to stay in Bolzano, you can find the best accommodation deals in Bolzano here.
 The link will send you to a hotel browser with a map feature.
 It can help you find the hotel located at the most convenient/accessible location in Bolzano.

 Reason #2: Bolzano’s Christmas Market

-Indeed, there is a lot to do in Bolzano and in the Dolomites all year round.
+Indeed, there is a lot to do in Bolzano and the Dolomites all year round.
 Even in winter!
 Though outdoor activities and adventures will be limited to “playing in the snow,” cultural events and dazzling attractions occur, and they are your fun and magical substitutes.

 In the winter season in Bolzano, Dolomites, or in South Tyrol, you’ll see most clearly the influence of German and Austrian culture in the region.
 Guess what it is?
 Christmas Markets!
 You’ll love the glittering lights and the plethora of glamourous locally made products.

 Actually, Bolzano’s Christmas Market is “special” – and it is a beautiful reason to visit Bolzano.
-It is the “largest and oldest” Christmas market in Italy – jam-packed with lovely food and goods mixed of German, Austrian, and Italian cultures.
+It is the “largest and oldest” Christmas market in Italy – jam-packed with lovely food and goods mixed with German, Austrian, and Italian cultures.

 Lastly, never miss tasting the chocolate pretzel, Raclette, or Schaumkuss, when you visit Bolzano and its Christmas Market!
 Bolzano’s Christmas Market occurs in Bolzano’s well-known square, Waltherplatz, situated just 5 minutes away by foot from the train station.
 Check the schedule of the Christmas Market in Bolzano here.